 "Experience" is a broad term used to describe the skills you develop that can help you in your future career.
-It’s a common misconception that "experience" only refers to internships related to your career path, but it can actually include extracurricular clubs, leadership roles, research, athletics, and community service.
+It’s a common misconception that "experience" only refers to internships related to your career path, but it can actually include extracurricular clubs, leadership roles, research, athletics and community service.

-The Hiatt Career Center offers a variety of resources related to career development, networking, resume/cover letter writing, and more.
+The Hiatt Career Center offers a variety of resources related to career development, networking, resume/cover letter writing and more.
 Meet with Hiatt to explore majors and identify future options.

 Gaining job experience while in college can be a great way to add skills and experience to a budding resume.
 To find student jobs, go to Brandeis Office of Student Financial Services website, log onto Workday, and then click "Find Jobs for Students."
-It's usually best to start early in the semester, since a lot of new jobs are posted then.
+It's usually best to start early in the semester since a lot of new jobs are posted then.

-The Office of Undergraduate Research and Creative Collaborations helps connect Brandeis undergraduates to programs, funding, and resources for research and creative collaborations in the creative arts, humanities, social sciences and sciences.
+The Office of Undergraduate Research and Creative Collaborations helps connect Brandeis undergraduates to programs, funding and resources for research and creative collaborations in the creative arts, humanities, social sciences and sciences.

 Employers are often looking for job candidates with specific technical and computer skills.
-Linkedin Learning has a library of online courses in subjects ranging from Business and Data Analysis to Video Editing and Photoshop.
+Linkedin Learning has a library of online courses in subjects ranging from business and data analysis to video editing and Photoshop.
 Good news: if you're a Brandeis student, you automatically have a subscription!

-Brandeis Anthropology alumni go on to a diverse set of careers in public health, law, nonprofits, business, marketing, communications, advocacy, museums, user experience, and more.
+Brandeis Anthropology alumni go on to a diverse set of careers in public health, law, nonprofits, business, marketing, communications, advocacy, museums, user experience and more.
 To see the exciting places Anthropologists are working now, click here.
-The University of California at Davis website has great information on career paths for Anthropology majors.
+The University of California at Davis website has great information on career paths for anthropology majors.
 The American Anthropological Association has a series of YouTube videos on topics ranging from demystifying the job search process to interview strategies.

-User Experience is a growing field that employs Anthropologists in a variety of industries.
+User Experience is a growing field that employs anthropologists in a variety of industries.
 Learn more about the growing field:

 Anthropologists work in a range of industries; even helping to develop a self driving car!

-A Brandeis alum with an Anthropology major has had a varied and exciting career trajectory
+A Brandeis alum with an anthropology major has had a varied and exciting career trajectory

-Click here to see what other Brandeis Anthropology Students and Alums are up to!
+Click here to see what other Brandeis anthropology students and alums are up to!

 When just entering the job market, exploring "gig" jobs in your area(s) of interest is a good way to gain experience and build your resume.
-Sites such as Upwork.com and Fiverr.com list time limited opportunities that may be related to your anthropological area(s) of interest.
-If you are interested in exploring internships and other opportunities in media or podcasting, check out Airmedia.com and Postcastgarage.
+Sites such as Upwork.com and Fiverr.com list time-limited opportunities that may be related to your anthropological area(s) of interest.
+If you are interested in exploring internships and other opportunities in media or podcasting, check out Airmedia.com and Podcastgarage.

 In today's world of work, only a fraction of jobs are posted on online job sites.
 This means that interpersonal connections and networking are crucial.

 Often the most current and specific information about a career field may not be available online.
 Anthropology alumni tell us that the most important first step to getting a job is to do informational interviews.
-Click here to learn about what informational interviews are.

 Having a robust LinkedIn profile is an important part of networking in today's professional world.
 With an updated profile targeted to your professional interests, employers can more easily find you.
-Keep in mind, though, that LinkedIn is not just an internet version of your resume –– it's also useful for researching others' career trajectories, coldmessaging employers or contacts, and following companies you're interested in.
-You can search for people with Anthropology majors to explore careers options and find your professional community.
+Keep in mind, though, that LinkedIn is not just an internet version of your resume –– it's also useful for researching others' career trajectories, cold-messaging employers or contacts, and following companies you're interested in.
+You can search for people with anthropology majors to explore careers options and find your professional community.